Our website uses cookies for statistical purposes.

 The long-term residence permit is valid for 10 years, if you are a family member of a Romanian citizen and 5 years if your stay in Romania is motivated by other purposes, such as those listed above.

-In order to be able to immigrate to Romania, a foreign national will need to apply for permanent residence once he or she has lived uninterruptedly for at least 5 years in the country, based on a temporary residence permit (allowing for long-term stays).
+In order to be able to immigrate to Romania, a foreign national will need to apply for permanent residence once he or she has lived uninterruptedly for at least 5 years in the country, based on a temporary residence permit (which has been renewed accordingly for the duration of the aforementioned five years).

 In order to be eligible for permanent residency, the applicant cannot have accumulated more than 10 months of absence from the country during the 5-year period (nor more than 6 consecutive months).